 We invite you to visit, we hope you enjoy our friendly family store.

 After visiting Southern California twice during her teens she fell in love with the area, the bustle & the ocean.
 When she was 16 she was enjoying a summer at the beach & found out, to her absolute amazement, that it never snows in southern California... the course of her life would be set by that discovery.
 After graduation she moved to California & pronounced it home.
 In her early twenties Lona began a family and traveled to Northern California where she happily spent the next 18 years raising her children Trevor & Brittany.
 She moved back to the San Fernando Valley in 2009.

 With a degree in Office Occupations I & II and 28 years of Office Management, legal work & customer service related jobs behind her, in addition to a childhood laden with sports, Lona has found her niche at Valley Sports Cards with her husband Alex.
 Alex & Lona have worked together for years to make the store a success and were happily married in 2011.

 Lona grew up quietly in a small (very small) town in Nebraska,

 her hometown was lovely and full of friendly people & town spirit.

 Both of her children also live in the San Fernando Valley.
-Brittany lives & works in Chatsworth & Trevor lives and works in Northridge.
+Brittany lives & works in Chatsworth & Trevor lives and works in Woodland Hills.

 Having them nearby couldn't make Lona any happier!